How Profitable are ADUs?: Profit Potential from an ADU in San Diego County

 It is not a guaranteed path to a full livable wage on its own in this market.

-You should treat it as one piece of a broader income and investment plan.
+Treat it as one piece of a broader income and investment plan.